SpellarBot/TinyToke/README.md

 I 3d-printed it from ABS at 100% infill.
 If you're not a fan of ABS, PLA would probably be fine.

+# So wait, isn't 3d printed stuff like super bad for you?

+Probably!
+You really shouldn't use this if you have any concern for your health.
+But then again, if you're smoking """"""""""""TOBACCO"""""""""" and willing to use random products you find from internet strangers, you're probably not super duper concerned with a little carcinogen.
+That being said, if you have any concerns about your health from using a 3d-printed device for storing something you then injest, you definitely shouldn't use this.
+And even if you don't have those concerns, you still probably shouldn't use it.
+I don't know I'm just trying to cover my ass at this point.

 # Your design is stupid, and I've made it better.

 Great!
 Upload your changes and I'll gladly incorporate them.